Atheros AR8131 and Linux

 A while back I picked up an ECS 945GCD-M motherboard to replace my dead VIA board that was running my RAID server.
 The board is pretty nice, sitting there completely silent, running 64-bit Ubuntu and packing far more power than the board it was replacing.
 But it has one glaring problem; the network card on the thing didn’t work out of the box in Linux.
 I had been running a cheap USB network card I had laying around, but it was slow and I hated that I couldn’t get it working.
 So, I set out to make the onboard Atheros AR8131M chipset work.

-Google will give you a plethora of guides for compiling the drivers (this one is probably the best), but I just couldn’t get things to load.
+Google will give you a plethora of guides for compiling the drivers (This one is probably the best), but I just couldn’t get things to load.
 It was also never clear what version of the drivers I should be trying to run.
 Most tutorials made reference to 1.0.0.9, some to 1.0.0.10, but the current version (at the time of this writing) is 1.0.1.9.
 In the end, though, that’s the version I did manage to get working.
 Here’s how I did it:

-- Grab the driver from the
+• Grab the v1.0.1.9 driver from the here

-Atheros siteDead link, copy is here - Locate the file on your computer, then make a new directory (name it anything, AR8131 will work) and move that file there
+• Locate the file on your computer, then make a new directory (name it anything, AR8131 will work) and move that file there

-- Decompress the file
+• Decompress the file

-- Enter the resulting src directory
+• Enter the resulting src directory

 Once you’re in there, it’s time to start that terminal magic!
 One note; if you’ve already added another network card to your machine, the Atheros card may be eth1, not eth0.
 This was the case for me, and I’ll treat all the instructions here as though that’s the case for you too.
 If it’s not, just change eth1 to eth0.